silly4ka/Cascadia-newbie-guide/README.md

 Make guides (like how i did it)
 In general - to contribute

+* A new reputation system in Discord
+This is a pretty important mechanism and should be taken seriously.
+A script will be attached to this reputation that will automatically distribute delegations from *admins pool* You shouldn’t vote because you were asked to, vote only if you see some work and investments in the project - this could be constant support for beginners, guides, useful resources, prepared configs, infographics, etc.
+If we give points to *panhandlers* and not give them to real hard workers, in the end, the rewards will not be given to those who deserve it.

-(don't forget about reports on [Coordinape](https://app.coordinape.com/join/0532e404-c13d-4b4a-92d3-29732b3738b0) & encourage contributions of others with GIVE, bye :3 )
+(don't forget about reports on [Coordinape](https://app.coordinape.com/join/0532e404-c13d-4b4a-92d3-29732b3738b0) & encourage contributions of others with GIVE, bye :3 - And be carefull with reputation)